SantiBass/Social-network-api/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description.
-#### "The Social Network API" is an application that allows the users to create, add, update and or delete, users.
-Also, the users are able to add a friends, create or delete thoughts, or reactions.
+#### "The Social Network API" is an application that allows the users to create, add, update, and/or delete users.
+Also, the users are able to add friends, and create or delete thoughts or reactions.
-## Table of Content
+## Table of Contents
 * [Installation](#installation)
 * [License](#license)
 * [Usage](#usage)